-There is so much to do at the top of Whistler Blackcomb that goes beyond skiing or snowboarding.
-In the summer, the mountain comes alive with unlimited activities for the whole family.
-Start at the Whistler gondola, end at the top of the world!
+There is so much to do at the top of Whistler Blackcomb that goes far beyond skiing or snowboarding.
+In the summer, the mountain comes alive with an unlimited number of activities for the whole family.
+Start by hitting the Whistler peak to peak gondola and end up on top of the world.

-Come discover why buying a ticket for the Peak 2 Peak 360 Experience will be the best decision you’ve made on your trip to Whistler.
+Come and discover why buying a ticket for the Peak 2 Peak 360 Experience will be the best decision you make on your trip to Whistler.

 Peak 2 Peak Gondola Facts